St. Teresa's Church

 Transport

-Walking distance from Grafton Street.
+Walking distance from Grafton Street

 Nearby places

-Grafton Street (78 m) St. Ann's Church (205 m) Trinity College Dublin (292 m) National Wax Museum (321 m) St Stephen's Green Park (413 m)
+Grafton Street (78 m) St. Ann's Church (205 m) Trinity College Dublin (292 m) National Wax Museum (321 m) St Stephen's Green (413 m)